decoder-it/LocalPotato/README.md

 The LocalPotato attack is a type of NTLM reflection attack that targets local authentication.
 This attack allows for arbitrary file read/write and elevation of privilege.

+**NOTE: This vulnerability has been fixed by Microsoft in the January 2023 Patch Tuesday with the [CVE-2023-21746](https://msrc.microsoft.com/update-guide/en-US/vulnerability/CVE-2023-21746).
+If you run this exploit against a patched machine it won't work.**

-More technical details at --> https://www.localpotato.com
+More technical details at --> https://www.localpotato.com/localpotato_html/LocalPotato.html

 ## Usage